d2l-ai/d2l-vi/chapter_convolutional-neural-networks/conv-layer_vn.md

 <!--
 Now let us see whether we can learn the kernel that generated `Y` from `X` by looking at the (input, output) pairs only.
 We first construct a convolutional layer and initialize its kernel as a random array.
-Next, in each iteration, we will use the squared error to compare `Y` and the output of the convolutional layer, then calculate the gradient to update the weight.
+Next, in each iteration, we will use the squared error to compare `Y` to the output of the convolutional layer.
+We can then calculate the gradient to update the weight.
 For the sake of simplicity, in this convolutional layer, we will ignore the bias.
 -->